benzman81/homebridge-http-webhooks/README.md

                         "off_headers": "{\"Authorization\": \"Bearer ABCDEFGH\", \"Content-Type\": \"application/json\"}", // (optional)
                         "brightness_url": "your url to change the light brightness", // (optional) "brightness_method": "GET", // (optional)
-                        "brightness_body": "{ \"on\" : %statusPlaceholder, \"bri\" : %brightnessPlaceholder}", // (optional only for POST and PUT; use "on_form" for x-www-form-urlencoded JSON, variables are replaced on the fly)
+                        "brightness_body": "{ \"on\" : %statusPlaceholder, \"bri\" : %brightnessPlaceholder}", // (optional only for POST and PUT; use "brightness_form" for x-www-form-urlencoded JSON, variables are replaced on the fly)
                         "brightness_headers": "{\"Authorization\": \"Bearer ABCDEFGH\", \"Content-Type\": \"application/json\"}", // (optional)
                         "brightness_factor": 2.55 // (optional to convert homekit brightness to target system brightness) }